Many insects belonging to the order the Orthoptera can be readily identified

 Locusts infected by fungi are rarely seen in the field and this may be due to the general aridity of the environment where outbreaks occur.
 However, a strain of the fungus

-Bacteria and viruses that affect Australian locusts are poorly known, but mass mortality mortality in NSW during spring 2010 has been linked to a bacterial infection during a period of high rainfall and dense vegetation.
+Bacteria and viruses that affect Australian locusts are poorly known, but mass mortality in NSW during spring 2010 has been linked to a bacterial infection in dense, moist vegetation during a period of high rainfall.

-A variety of birds, mammals and insects eat locusts but generally they are non-specific feeders and not been shown to have a large impact on locust numbers during an outbreak.
+Numerous birds, mammals and insects eat locusts but generally they are non-specific feeders and have not been shown to have a large impact on locust numbers during an outbreak.
 Vertebrate predators, unlike some parasites, are unable to increase rapidly in numbers to take advantage of a locust outbreak and their appetite is quickly satisfied, but some migratory and nomadic birds congregate to feed on high density locusts.